matiasleoni/Lapidarist/README.md

 - **Prime Minister**: “Which is why we’re providing you with a huge dataset, containing characteristics and prices for tens of thousands of diamonds.
 Now, get working.“

 “Huge?
 Tens of thousands?“ You think.
 “And I thought I was the clueless one here.”

+## Solution

+The code used to solve this problem can be found in "mapeo.ipynb" and a private report explaining the thought process and results was emailed.